Jigsaws64/Jigsaws64.github.io/_posts/2024-07-20-HTB-Shocker.md

 sudo autorecon 10.10.10.56
 ```

-Check out full TCP scan of the machine, we see the following ports open:
+Checking the full TCP scan of the machine, we see the following ports open:

 | Port     | State | Service | Reason           | Version                                |
 |----------|-------|---------|------------------|----------------------------------------|